-CHARLOTTE — The YMCA of Greater Charlotte has announced it will no longer name one of its new locations after the CPI Security CEO after the he told an activist, who leads Queen City Unity and called for a boycott of CPI, he should focus on black-on-black crime rather than the George Floyd protests.
+CHARLOTTE — The YMCA of Greater Charlotte has announced it will no longer name one of its new locations after the CPI Security CEO after the he told an activist, who leads Queen City Unity and called for a boycott of CPI, he should focus on black-on-black crime.

 The YMCA had previously agreed to name the new Steele Creek facility for CPI CEO Ken Gill and his family.